rbertolusso/intubate/README.md

 the packages).

-I am brewing some ideas about a general approach to packages that do not use formula interface, but I leave that for a future iteration of `intubate`.
+I am brewing some ideas about a general approach to packages that do not use formula interface, but I leave it for a future iteration of `intubate`.

 This means that there are three possibilities to the eventual lack of inclusion of your favorite package for the time being: